 As you probably know, Ferrovial has been deeply and heavily involved in this digitalization process and transformation process, and just trying to face a new era, meaning robotics, 3D printing, Internet of Things, drones, artificial intelligence, big data; I mean all these things were already in place, work in progress, of course, a long way to run and to go, but we were already working with these.

 Now what we see is a clear acceleration of all these processes.
 And moving forward, which means that we need to get everybody adapted to this.
-And the main challenge is, in my opinion, are going to be not necessarily the tools, not necessarily the technology itself; but also the perception of these technologies, the behavior, the attitude towards these types of tools, rather than the tool itself
+And the main challenge is, in my opinion, are going to be not necessarily the tools, not necessarily the technology itself; but also the perception of these technologies, the behaviour, the attitude towards these types of tools, rather than the tool itself

 I mean it's important, and I can foresee at least in my opinion, a kind of struggle between the IT departments and also the functional areas.
 Because in the end, we need to change processes, architecture of systems, and things like that; rather than choosing a tool or another one.